fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 So some of the error handling can be automatically done with GraphQL [validation](https://graphql.org/learn/validation/).

 However, GraphQL cannot handle everything automatically.
 For example, stricter rules for data sent to a Mutation have to be added manually.
-An error could be handeled by throwing [GraphQLError](https://www.apollographql.com/docs/apollo-server/data/errors/#custom-errors) with a proper
+An error could be handled by throwing [GraphQLError](https://www.apollographql.com/docs/apollo-server/data/errors/#custom-errors) with a proper
 [error code](https://www.apollographql.com/docs/apollo-server/data/errors/#built-in-error-codes).

 Let's prevent adding the same name to the phonebook multiple times: